 Monitoring and evaluation of the parks was part of the Parks for People project and completed in 2015 and 2017.
 Visitor surveys were done in Summer 2015 and 2018, to assess patterns of use and visitor impressions of the park, to discover why they do or do not visit.
 Responses are used to inform future park management and events for example schools wanted to have an orienteering course which was installed in 2019 and a sculpture trail for kids.
-At present all plans for visitor surveys are on hold due to Covid and few staff to undertake them.
-This will be reviewed in line with Government restrictions.
-An activity plan was produced for the Park for People Project see Chapter 11 and a plan for 2021-2022 will be drawn up post covid-19.
+At present all plans for visitor surveys are on hold due to few staff to undertake them.
+An activity plan see Chapter 11 and a plan for 2024-29 has been drawn up with annual assessments.
 NCC are currently investigating an online visitor feedback form for all is parks, with comments that can be left for individual parks.
-This will hopefully by running in 2022.